Devashishsaurabh/KindMeal.my-Clone/README.md

     Linkedin: https://www.linkedin.com/in/dev-ashish-saurabh/

-    Contribution:
+    1.Contribution:

-    Creation of functional Navigation bar which includes the hovering, Popup, and routing.
+    2.Creation of functional Navigation bar which includes the hovering, Popup, and routing.

-    Creation of Footer which includes the hovering and routing.
+    3.Creation of Footer which includes the hovering and routing.

-    Create a Full Landing Page With All functionality.
+    4.Create a Full Landing Page With All functionality.

-    Enabled functionalities with extensive use of JavaScript.
+    5.Enabled functionalities with extensive use of JavaScript.

-    Integrated all the pages with functionality to deliver a seamless experience to the user.
+    6.Integrated all the pages with functionality to deliver a seamless experience to the user.

-    Most Importantly assessment of team members' daily schedule tasks, daily morning scrum for dividing the task, taking daily assessment reports jointly contributing with team members @Rajashree Chakraborty, @Aman Jha,@Gaurav Singh, and @Nirmal Patel, and arranging team meetings to rectify and fix the bugs.
+    7.Most Importantly assessment of team members' daily schedule tasks, daily morning scrum for dividing the task, taking daily assessment reports jointly contributing with team members @Rajashree Chakraborty, @Aman Jha,@Gaurav Singh, and @Nirmal Patel, and arranging team meetings to rectify and fix the bugs.

-    I've also managed the team and project as a Leader.
+    8.I've also managed the team and project as a Leader.

     My most satisfying contribution was building a transparent, inclusive, and very effective communication environment for my teammates.